crftr/double_double/README.md

 ## Notes

-double_double was heavily influenced by mbulat's plutus project and regularly working with quickbooks.
+double_double was influenced by mbulat's plutus project and regularly working with quickbooks.